hapax/hapax.github.io/assets/teaching.md

 and started lagging behind?
 Maybe, in time, you would come to proudly identify as someone who sucked at hiking!
-(I'm hoping this is starting to ring bells, but let's continue with the fable.)
 The problem with the class is clear.
 For most people, walking is not an intrinsically interesting activity; there needs to be some motivation to walk, something to walk towards